Campership were given from the family of Raymond and Janet Dann. Ellen Faigle was the first winner.

 Tennis added.
 Two campers win the Dann Campership.

-Biking, backpacking, and canoeing High Adventure trips are led by Jack Mallory, who is also the camp program director this year.
+Biking, backpacking, and canoeing High Adventure trips are led by Jack Mallory.
+His wife, Jackie Mallory was the camp program director this year.
 Fee is raised to $50 per week.

 There are now 25 classes.
 Dramatics, needlepoint, gymnastics, and biking are the new ones.